Neppu-Nep/HolodexProxy/README.md

 # Holodex Proxy

 ### This project isn't affiliated with Holodex.
-Please open an issue here if you have any problems with the proxy.
+Please open an issue here if you have any problems with the project.

+This is a project that allows you to add any YouTube or Twitch channel that aren't on Holodex to Holodex favorite list for live and upcoming streams.

+This project **does not** add the channels to Holodex's database.
+It only adds the channel to your personal Holodex favorite list on your browser.
+This means that the channel will only show up on your browser and not on other devices or browsers.

 ## Requirements
 - Cloudflare Worker account - [link](https://workers.cloudflare.com/)